treyescan/dynamic-aoi-toolkit/README.md

 **_Usage:_**

-1. Run the command above, replacing `videos/vid.mp4` with the path to your video
+1. Run the command above, replacing `video.mp4` with the path to your video
+1. A few questions are asked, such as label of the tracked object, category.
+These are easily customizable in the script
 1. The video will open a preview screen
 1. If you want to select a AOI from the first frame
 1. If not: hint `[enter]` to play the video, hit `[s]` when you want to select a AOI